-an annual survey as part of their Continuous Improvement program3, with the results of these surveys serving as an input to the Holistic Review.
+Note: ATRT3 recommended that each structure adopt an annual survey as part of their Continuous Improvement program3, with the results of these surveys serving as an input to the Holistic Review.

+Expected result:

+Deliverable 2: Guidelines for the review of the accountability of SO/ACs or constituent parts to their members and constituencies

+1. Assessment report about SO/ACs or constituent parts accountability to their members and constituencies.

+2. Set of principles and criteria for a self-assessment to be conducted by SO/ACs and their relevant component parts.

+3. Operational guidelines for the self-assessment.

+4. Guidelines for the evaluation by a Bylaws defined Holistic Review Team.

-- C. ATRT3 stated objective: "Review SO/AC/NC as a whole to determine if they continue to have a purpose in the ICANN structure as they are currently constituted or if any changes in structures and operations are desirable to improve the overall effectiveness of ICANN as well as ensure optimal representation of community views (but taking into consideration any impacts on the Board or the Empowered Community)."
-This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: - a.
-In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate: - If the SO/AC/NomCom and their component parts have a continuous purpose in the ICANN structure. - ii.
-Whether changes to the structures and operations are desirable to improve the overall effectiveness of ICANN. - Whether changes to the structures and operations are desirable to ensure optimal representation of community views. - Develop operational guidelines for the Self-Assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. - i.
-Self-assessment should incorporate relevant outputs from previous Organizational Reviews. - ii.
+Develop guidelines for reviewing SO/AC/NC as a whole to determine if they continue to have a purpose in the ICANN structure as they are currently constituted or if any changes in structures and operations are desirable to improve the overall effectiveness of ICANN as well as ensure optimal representation of community views (but taking into consideration any impacts on the Board or the Empowered Community)

+a.
+In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate:

+i.
+If the SO/AC/NomCom and their component parts have a continuous purpose in the ICANN structure.

+ii.
+Whether changes to the structures and operations are desirable to improve the overall effectiveness of ICANN.

+iii.
+Whether changes to the structures and operations are desirable to ensure optimal representation of community views.

+b.
+Develop operational guidelines for the Self-Assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable.

+i.
+Self-assessment should incorporate relevant outputs from previous Organizational Reviews.

+ii.
 Develop a framework for addressing the possibility that a given structure or its component parts do not appear to have a continuing purpose and/or for creating a new structure.
-This framework would serve as a
+This framework would serve as a guide to inform whether to restructure or remove the no longer relevant component.

+c.
+Develop guidelines for the evaluation by a Bylaws defined Holistic Review Team.

+i.
+Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed.

+ii.
+Consider what additional fact finding is needed to inform the evaluation by a Bylaws defined Holistic Review Team.

+d.
+Consider what impact, if any, the ongoing work on enhancing the effectiveness of the multistakeholder model has on this work area.

+Deliverable 3 Guidelines for the review of SO/AC/NC as a whole

-- Set of principles and criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts. - 2.
-Operational guidelines for the self-assessment. - 3.
-A framework for addressing the possibility that: - a given structure or its component parts do not appear to have a continuing purpose - b. the creation of any new structure(s) or component parts is needed - 4.
-Guidelines for the evaluation by a post-pilot Holistic Review Team.
+1. Set of principles and criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts.

+2. Operational guidelines for the self-assessment.

+3. A framework for addressing the possibility that:

+a. a given structure or its component parts do not appear to have a continuing purpose b. the creation of any new structure(s) or component parts is needed a.
+Identify, aggregate and analyze existing continuous improvement efforts.
-3 See Recommendation 3.6 - pages 11-12 of the Scorecard.
-This recommendation was prioritized as P2 by the community during the prioritization pilot in May 2022.
-ICANN org is using this prioritization input to design an implementation plan for FY23.

-- guide to inform whether to restructure or remove the no longer relevant component. - c.
-Develop guidelines for the evaluation by a post-pilot Holistic Review Team. - Consider how the input from self-assessments conducted by the various SO/AC/NomCom and their component parts should be aggregated and analyzed. - ii.
-Consider what additional fact finding is needed to inform the evaluation by a post-pilot Holistic Review Team. - d.
-Consider what impact, if any, the ongoing work on enhancing the effectiveness of the multistakeholder model has on this work area. - D. ATRT3 stated objective: "Review continuous improvement efforts of SO/AC/NC based on good practices."
-This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: Note that this objective directly relates to and is impacted by the ATRT3 recommendation to evolve Organizational Reviews into a Continuous Improvement Program. - a.
-Identify, aggregate, and analyze existing continuous improvement efforts. - This should incorporate relevant outputs from previous Organizational Reviews and improvements implemented as part of ongoing continuous improvement efforts. - b.
-Develop a set of guiding principles to define "good practices". - c.
-In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and their relevant component parts to evaluate continuous improvement efforts of SO/AC/NomCom based on good practices. - This should incorporate relevant outputs from previous Organizational Reviews and improvements
+4. Guidelines for the evaluation by a Bylaws defined Holistic Review Team.

+Develop guidelines for reviewing continuous improvement efforts of SO/AC/NC based on good practices.

+i.
+This should incorporate relevant outputs from previous Organizational Reviews and improvements implemented as part of ongoing continuous improvement efforts.

+b.
+Develop a set of guiding principles to define "good practices".